 This example of thinking ‘inside’ the box could solve a lot of problems.
 Although sadly it may still be difficult to set up such an operation in the areas that most need it – like parts of Africa – because of the infrastructure required.

 50% of current global food production relies on the use of NH3 (ammonia) based fertilisers.
 And Ammonia and Urea will be a key part of increasing agricultural yields.
 An increase that has got to happen to feed the growing global population.

-But what about the environmental impact?
+But what about the environmental impact of chemical production?
 Production of these fertilisers is a heavily industrialised process.
 For instance 5% of all global natural gas consumption goes into producing Ammonia.
 And then Ammonia and Carbon Dioxide are combined to produce nitrogen-rich Urea.

 English based ITM Power is leading a consortium of stakeholders including the Waitrose Farm to substantial decarbonise production.
 Their cutting edge solution involves electrolysis of water using renewable energy.

 Research and development in this area could lead to significant environmental benefits for the UK and the whole world as increasing pressure is put on resources.
 Both GE and Philips are investing considerably in the technology due to their expertise in LED lighting solutions.